Beirut (film)

-Set in 1982 during the Lebanese Civil War, the film stars Jon Hamm as Mason Skiles, a former U.S. diplomat who returns to service in Beirut in order to save a colleague from the group responsible for the death of Skiles' family.
+Set in 1982 during the Lebanese Civil War, the film stars Jon Hamm as Mason Skiles, a former U.S. diplomat who returns to service in Beirut in order to save a colleague from the group responsible for the death of Skiles' wife.
 Rosamund Pike, Dean Norris, Shea Whigham, Larry Pine and Mark Pellegrino also star.

 The film premiered on January 22, 2018, at the Sundance Film Festival and was released in the United States on April 11, 2018.
 It received generally positive reviews from critics, who called it "absorbing despite its flaws" and praised Hamm's and Pike's performances.

 Plot

 In 1972, Mason Skiles is a U.S. diplomat in Lebanon living in Beirut with his Lebanese wife, Nadia.
 They have recently begun caring for Karim, a 13-year-old Palestinian boy who claims he is without a family.
 While hosting a party, Skiles is confronted by his friend, CIA Officer Cal Riley, who wishes to question Karim as Karim's brother, Rafid Abu Rajal, has been linked to the 1972 Munich massacre.
 The party is suddenly attacked by Rafid and his group, who abducts Karim; in the ensuing gunfight, Nadia is killed.

 Ten years later, Skiles has become an alcoholic and is working as a self-employed labor arbitrator in New England.
 While struggling to keep his small firm afloat, he is approached by Sully, an old client, on behalf of the U.S. government.
 Sully discloses that Skiles has been requested for an 'academic lecture' in Lebanon, and hands him money, a plane ticket, and a passport.
 Skiles is initially resistant but decides to travel to Beirut.
 He meets Bernard, a local fixer, and several government officials, including CIA Officer Donald Gaines, CIA Officer Sandy Crowder, Colonel Gary Ruzak of the National Security Council, and Ambassador Frank Whalen, and learns that Cal Riley was recently abducted in Lebanon.
 The kidnappers have specifically requested Skiles as the negotiator.

 The group meets with the kidnappers and find Karim now heading the organization.
 Karim demands the release of his brother in exchange for Riley, despite the Americans' protest that they do not have Rafid in captivity.
 Skiles suspects that Israel is holding Rafid, and travels with Ruzak to secure his release.
 The Israelis reveal that they do not have Rafid, and Skiles returns to Beirut to meet with Alice, Riley's wife.
 Alice holds Skiles responsible for Riley's abduction, believing that Riley has remained in Lebanon over the guilt he feels for Nadia's death.